xi/xiMatrix/README.md

 			tried to produce something that works for me rather than copying every detail.
 	-	it is not currently possible to block cookies
-	-	it is not currently possible to edit or import/export the rules as text
 	-	there is no distinction between temporary and permanent rules
 	-	the popup is not updated while it is open.
 You have to close and open it again to refresh the data.
 	-	the icon does not show the amount of blocked requests
-	-	there is no reload button in the popup
 	-	blocked images are not replaced by a placeholder

 ## Known issues